-I keep a large selection of old school stuff around for general guitar testing and to set the pace for future guitar designs.
-All of the lessons in the Galloup School are based on the reverse engineering of classic examples of this “old cool stuff”.
+I keep a large selection of old-school stuff around for general guitar testing and to set the pace for future guitar designs.
+All of the lessons in the Galloup School are based on the reverse-engineering of classic examples of this “old cool stuff”.

 My shop has many different departments from CNC and CAD to media and photography.
 All departments are generally in full swing and students are able to watch them in operation.
-This allows the student an opportunity to experience first hand how each department contributes to the shop.
+This allows the student an opportunity to experience firsthand how each department contributes to the shop.

 When you are in my shop, you are witnessing an actual productive guitar facility.
 We are making, repairing and designing guitars right next to you as you work.
-This is the same approach to training that I experienced when I took my my apprenticeships and if it worked for me then it will work for my students.
+This is the same approach to training that I experienced when I took my apprenticeships, and if it worked for me then it will work for my students.

 My shop evolved through decades of application and use to handle the needs of the team at that time.
 The machinery is well kept and the layout of the facility reflects 40 plus years of working around shops and paying attention to the market.
-Some of the equipment is professional grade but I makes sure that students also use everyday equipment that can easily be purchased.
+Some of the equipment is professional grade, but I makes sure that students also use everyday equipment that can easily be purchased.

-In our shop my Galloup Guitar restoration and repair service is still in operation The department is currently managed by Luthier Andy Kirby who oversees the constant flow of instruments shipped in from around the world.
+In our shop, my Galloup Guitar restoration and repair service is still in operation.
+The department is currently managed by Luthier Andy Kirby who oversees the constant flow of instruments shipped in from around the world.

-The number of vintage restorations seems to equal the number of “everyday” repairs so there is always something cool in the Galloup Shop.
+The number of vintage restorations seems to equal the number of “everyday” repairs, so there is always something cool in the Galloup Shop.

 A Luthier can do this work forever if they pay attention to what they are exposing their body to.
 If you break the rules you are just asking for trouble.

-The Galloup spray facility has a professionally installed, climate controlled DeVilbiss spray booth complete with air make up and fire suppressant system.
+The Galloup spray facility has a professionally installed, climate-controlled DeVilbiss spray booth, complete with air makeup and fire suppressant system.
 The students use the same facility as used by the Galloup team.
-Once you’ve been exposed to our system you will know and see what it takes to spray a professional finish.
+Once you’ve been exposed to our system, you will know and see what it takes to spray a professional finish.

 As with all other operations, spraying chemicals are approached with caution and respect.
 The high volume air replacement system makes for quick evacuation of over spray for a responsible spraying lesson.

-The Galloup School’s classrooms are equiped with custom made benches modeled after the bench I used for years.
-It’s the ideal size, just big enough for the students to have an adequate work area.
-Each bench has the same appointments I made the most that molded my carrier.
+“The Galloup School’s classrooms are equipped with custom-made benches, modeled after the bench I used for years.
+It’s the ideal size; just big enough for the students to have an adequate work area.
+Each bench has the same appointments I made the most that molded my career.

 This bench is the ideal size.
-It makes the student stop and clean in between procedures before they can move on to the next step.
-This generates healthy working habits that will last a lifetime.
+It makes the student stop and clean in between procedures before they can move onto the next step.
+This generates healthy working habits that will last a lifetime.”

-I teach the students that a clean working environment is the only way to work.
-Once proper working habits are in place, your ability to be successful is less burdened by kayos and disorder.
-Clean and neat in the only way to work.
+“I teach the students that a clean working environment is the only way to work.
+Once proper working habits are in place, your ability to be successful is less burdened by chaos and disorder.
+Clean and neat is the only way to work.”

-Along with a well kept shop, I have always enjoyed a studio setting for my work area, I learned this from Dan Erlewine.
-This is time to settle in and concentrate on your work, enjoy some music and remind yourself why you want to do this for a living, not be blasted with the sounds of sander, routers and dust collectors.
+“Along with a well-kept shop, I have always enjoyed a studio setting for my work area.
+I learned this from Dan Erlewine.
+This is a time to settle in and concentrate on your work, enjoy some music and remind yourself why you want to do this for a living… not be blasted with the sounds of sanders, routers and dust collectors.”